-What should I include in my letterhead?
+What should I include on my letterhead?

-Business letterhead is an important marketing tool.
-It’s an effective way to introduce and then strengthen your branding.
-Because it represents your business, it has to look professional and yet creative enough to stick out from the crowd.
-Play around with color, fonts, graphics, and spacing, and create an impressive letterhead yourself through sites like Canva, Vistaprint, or Moo, or by hiring a designer on Fiverr.
+Business stationery is an essential marketing and branding tool.
+Because it represents your business, it needs to look professional and yet be creative enough to stand out from the crowd.
+Play around with color, fonts, graphics, and spacing, and create an impressive letterhead yourself through sites like Canva or VistaPrint, or by hiring a designer for as little as $5 on Fiverr.